Skip to content

 El Juego community · San Rafael, Antioquia · 2026-04-02

 On April 2, 2026, VSF and local partners planted 250 vetiver slips in El Juego, San Rafael, Antioquia.
-This is the first planted site inside VSF in Colombia.
+This is a historical record of VSF’s first planted site in Colombia.

 Evidence: Field photos from the April 2, 2026 planting are published in the San Rafael planting update.